- Course: BSc Medical Sciences

 - Job title: Research Scientist

 - Company: University of Birmingham

 Luke studied BSc Medical Sciences and completed a year in industry work placement at the University of Birmingham.
 Since graduation Luke has become a Medical Writer for Pulsar Healthcare.

 Where did you do your placement year and what was your job role?

 I did my placement at the University of Birmingham in a laboratory studying platelet signalling.
-My role was similar to a PhD student, where I worked with a post-doc on their project and carried out various experiments and jobs for their project.
+My role as a Research Scientist was similar to a PhD student, where I worked with a post-doc on their project and carried out various experiments and jobs for their project.

 What were your key responsibilities?
 How did these develop as your placement progressed?

 My responsibilities were helping out with lab jobs, such as making up communal buffers and solutions.
 I also did the genotyping for the mice our group used.
 I did basic analysis techniques such as western blots of samples produced by my supervisor, and moved on to performing the full experiment or more complicated procedures as I gained experience.
 As the placement progressed I was left alone more often and given more independence to manage my time and plan the work myself.

 How can you envisage your year in industry being relevant to your career prospects in the future?